-Private transactions costs, e.g., for using relevant markets, setting up necessary contracts and 551 complying with regulations, tend to be moderate to high for most of the CDR options (see C3.2, 552 Figure 2).
-For chemical and hybrid options transaction costs for the erection of plants as well as 553 for establishing supply chains/markets for inputs and outputs play a major role.
-For biological 554 options often the high number of actors involved drives the transaction costs if new regulations 555 have to be complied with and new markets need to be used, which is partially caused by the 556 scattered ownership of private forest and agricultural land in Germany.
-The same applies e.g., to 557 decentralized DACC in HVAC systems which includes a high number of actors when applied on 558 559 a larger scale as well as a larger number of relevant regulations.
+Private transactions costs, for example, for using relevant markets, setting up necessary contracts and complying with regulations, tend to be moderate to high for most of the CDR options (see C3.2, Figure 2).
+For chemical and hybrid options transaction costs for the erection of plants as well as for establishing supply chains/markets for inputs and outputs play a major role.
+For biological options often the high number of actors involved drives the transaction costs if new regulations have to be complied with and new markets need to be used, which is partially caused by the scattered ownership of private forest and agricultural land in Germany.
+The same applies for example, to decentralized DACC in HVAC systems which includes a high number of actors when applied on a larger scale as well as a larger number of relevant regulations.

 The potential for increases in domestic value added provided by the deployment of the CDR options seems rather limited.
-This is due to little value added potential in general (as e.g., in the case of cover crops or the management of (existing) seagrass meadows) or the fact that the manufacturing and/or installation of equipment is (partially) done by companies from abroad(which might apply e.g., for DACC and BECC options).
+This is due to little value added potential in general (as e.g., in the case of cover crops or the management of (existing) seagrass meadows) or the fact that the manufacturing and/or installation of equipment is (partially) done by companies from abroad (which might apply e.g., for DACC and BECC options).

-An important barrier to investments in the CDR options can be caused by the expectation of a 565 566 high amount of sunk costs in case the investment fails.
-This risk increases with the capital intensity of the CDR option (i.e., the overall costs of the CDR measure involves a high share of 567 capital cost), the specificity of the investment (i.e., the financial loss when assets would be 568 applied for other purposes than the envisaged CDR option) as well as with the risks of the 569 570 expected revenues.
-Due to low investment needs, biological options tend to possess a rather low capital intensity while hybrid and chemical options that require the erection of technical facilities 571 572 come along with rather high capital intensity.
-However, as DACC appliances show high operating cost (due to their high energy consumption) their capital intensity tends to be lower 573 574 compared to BECC options.
-Meanwhile, they show a very high specificity of investment, since the technical facilities can barely be used for other purposes and hence would be a stranded 575 investment if DACC turns out to have no economic viability.
-The same applies to the equipment 576 of existing bioenergy plants with carbon capturing facilities.
-Biomass-to-liquid plants could 577 switch to the production of other gases for industrial use which makes their investment less 578 specific than those of other BECC options.
-Since for biological options the carbon is often fixed 579 in (marketable) biomass, selling off the biomass if the CDR case fails remains an option and 580 reduces the specificity of the investment.
-581
+An important barrier to investments in the CDR options can be caused by the expectation of a high amount of sunk costs in case the investment fails.
+This risk increases with the capital intensity of the CDR option (i.e., the overall costs of the CDR measure involves a high share of capital cost), the specificity of the investment (i.e., the financial loss when assets would be applied for other purposes than the envisaged CDR option) as well as with the risks of the expected revenues.
+Due to low investment needs, biological options tend to possess a rather low capital intensity while hybrid and chemical options that require the erection of technical facilities come along with rather high capital intensity.
+However, as DACC appliances show high operating cost (due to their high energy consumption) their capital intensity tends to be lower compared to BECC options.
+Meanwhile, they show a very high specificity of investment if DACC turns out to have no economic viability.
+The same applies to the equipment of existing bioenergy plants with carbon capturing facilities.
+Biomass-to-liquid plants could switch to the production of other gases for industrial use which makes their investment less specific than those of other BECC options.
+Since for biological options the carbon is often fixed in (marketable) biomass, selling off the biomass if the CDR case fails remains an option and reduces the specificity of the investment.